 It uses headless Firefox to render the web pages so, make sure you should have a recent version of Firefox (Min v57 or later) installed on your system.

-It was written in Golang CLI client and a browser webextension and most of the work will be done by the webextension.
-When the CLI starts, it looks for a compatible browser (currently only Firefox) and starts it in headless mode.
+It was written in Golang CLI client and a browser web extension and most of the work will be done by the web extension.
+When the CLI starts, it looks for a compatible browser (currently Firefox only) and starts it in headless mode.

 Whenever you request a web page via Browsh, it load a web page into headless Firefox and custom scripts are injected into the Firefox page to convert the page for Browsh.

-Once the above process is completed then coverted web pages will be loaded in Browsh (There are lot of background process are running with help of webextension & websocket to covert the page).
+Once the above process is completed then converted web pages will be loaded in Browsh (There are lot of background process are running with help of webextension & websocket to convert the page).

-Also, it reduce bandwith usage and improve browsing speeds.
+Also, it will reduce bandwidth usage and improve browsing speeds.

 Developer is offering